elijahms/treadlite/README.md

 - Comprehensive account page where the score is calculated based on the user's inputs.
 - Dashboard page to view your stats.

+## Known Issues

+- On Safari for desktop the landing page is extremely janky.
+Unkown reason.

 ## Setup

 To run this project, install it locally using npm: